neptune-ai/examples/.github/pull_request_template.md

 ## ✔️ Post-merge checklist

 These tasks should be done after the code is merged to main.
-Please create a subtask under the main ClickUp task to have these on your radar and share the subtask here.
+Create a subtask under the main ClickUp task to have these on your radar and share the subtask here.

-__Post-merge subtask:__ `(ClickUp/JIRA task link)`
+__Post-merge subtask:__ `(ClickUp/JIRA task name)`

 - [ ] Update relevant blogs with impacted code/functionality (Contact @Patrycja-J for the list of blogs)
 - [ ] Add functionality under the Neptune column of the `competitor comparison sheet` (Coordinate with @SiddhantSadangi)